svan001/svan001.github.io/README.md

 ## Hi !
+I'm Stéphane Gronowski

-I'm Stéphane Gronowski, currently working as a freelance software engineer in France.
+Hi, I'm Stéphane Gronowski, a freelance software engineer in France.
 Here you will find information about me and the service I can provide.

 ## Expertise

 I've been working in software development since 2011, mainly around the Java ecosystem as a fullstack software developper.
 I've helped businesses ranging from international retailer to growing startup build and improve the software they needed to solve their problems and provide value to their customers.

 I have experiences building and maintaining robust applications and designing architecture that can solve problem, scale and lower maintenance time.